newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/appraiser-company-register.md

 agencyAdditionalContext: "Real Estate Appraiser Board"
 industryId: "real-estate-appraisals"
 licenseCertificationClassification: "REGISTRATION"
 summaryDescriptionMd: "Your appraisal management company must be registered with the State before offering professional services.
-The application to be an appraisal management company must be sent via postal mail.
+The application to be an appraisal management company must be sent via postal mail."
-"
 ---

 ## Eligibility Criteria